Azure/azure-render-hub/docs/00-deployment.md

 # Deploying Azure Render Hub

-Deploying the Azure Render Hub requires the following steps
+Deploying the Azure Render Hub requires the following steps:

 * Create an Azure Active Directory (AAD) Appliation (used for authentication and to control access)
 * Deploying the hub from our Github Repo